erturkeryavuz/Euro2024App/README.md

 # Euro2024App

 **Euro2024App** is an iOS application developed for the UEFA European Football Championship.
 It allows users to view match details, team statistics, and player information.
-Built with SwiftUI and Firebase, it features a modern software architecture.
+It is built with SwiftUI and Firebase, showcasing a modern software architecture.

 ---